 Whatever sunscreen you end up using, make sure that you put it on at least 30 minutes before going out into the sun.
 Reapply every 2-4 hours depending on how much you sweat and how much time you spend in the water.
 Also, don't forget to put sunscreen on the top of your ears, the back of your hands and feet, and your scalp (if you have thin hair or aren't wearing a hat).

 Don't let yourself get confused by all the different brands, labels, and sunscreens out there.
-If you are searching for the best organic sunscreen in Australia, check out the People4Ocean catalogue.
+Check out the People4Ocean catalogue.
 We have a wide variety of organic, natural, mineral, and vegan sunscreens for you to choose from.

 All our sunscreens are reef-safe, broad-spectrum, and dry to the touch.
 We have free shipping for all orders over $45.
-Buy organic sunscreen and protect yourself and your family today!
+Buy one of our sunscreens and protect yourself and your family today!